atait/klayout-ipc/README.md

 with redirect_stdout():
     print('heyo')
 ```
-This script should be initiated by the laptop
+This script should be initiated by the laptop but run on the HPC.

+I got this working, but its not live.

+#### remote build
+1. [laptop user] lyipc-job script.py
+1. [laptop] rsync script.py
+1. [HPC] python script.py
+1. [HPC] rsync output.gds

+Should this use container functions?

-#### file transfer and IPC
+#### file transfer and IPC and lytest
 Set some configuration of lytest, which sets some configuration of lyipc.
 Run `lytest diff file1.gds file2.gds`.
 These files are shipped to remote.
 XOR is run there.
 Error is detected and sent back to the klayout GUI of the first computer.
 This will involve actual file transfer.

 #### script building